zhangtianran/zhangtianran.github.io/index.md

 - **BIOMOD Biomolecular Design Competition**
 This competition is held at University of California, San Francisco.
 We use DNA origami to make a nanocage for encapsulation of TMV protein.
 We won silver award.
 - **Final year project**
-I synthesized JLU-111, a novel double-layered material, for purification of waste water.
+I synthesized porous materials for purification of pollutant in water.